gsouf/google-url/README.md

 ...that scrapping google is forbiden (what an irony for the biggest scrapper ever written)...
 But who cares ?

 Google does.
-And it will stop you with a captcha if yo submit to many requests in a short time.
+And it will stop you with a captcha if you submit too many requests in a short time.

 Usually I delay each query with 30 seconds.
 But if you do a lot of requests it's still too short.